 “Hahahaha!”
 Zavon laughed hysterically as tears rolled down his face.
 Everything that occurred within the explicit timeframe of realizing the boy’s identity just moments ago up to now had already become clear to him.

-Zavon could do nothing, but await his demise as the boy walked towards him.
+Zavon could do nothing, but await his demise as the boy walked toward him.

 He had no replies to counter that statement.
 His group of at least 60 was decimated in minutes.
 What could he say to reinforce his threats?

 “I-I’ll do it.”
-He managed to eke out, forcing himself to not grovel before the boy.
-Keeping what’s left of his pride.
+He managed to eke out, forcing himself to not grovel before the boy and keeping what’s left of his pride.